}

 … and without a single testimonial!

 Summer is just around the corner, and we all deserve a well-earned break.
-But as a freelance social media manager, taking time off for can feel like a daunting task.
+But as a freelance social media manager, taking time off can feel like a daunting task.
 Worry not!
 We've got you covered with some helpful tips to ensure you can relax this summer while your social media accounts stay active and thriving.

 Plan Ahead and Schedule Content Well in Advance

-The key to a stress-free break is planning ahead.
-Start by scheduling content for your own business and your clients well in advance.
-In the weeks leading up to your break, try adding one or two extra posts to your scheduler every week.
+We try to be organised by scheduling content for our own business and our clients well in advance.
+In the weeks leading up to a break, you could follow in our footsteps and try adding one or two extra posts to your scheduler each week.
 This way, you'll have a backlog of content ready to go while you're away, keeping your accounts active and engaged.

-Talk to your clients and find out if they have any special requests or deadlines during your vacation period.
-This will give you time to plan accordingly and make sure all the work is done before you head off.
+This will give you time to plan accordingly and make sure all the work is done before you head off to lie on a beach!

-By being proactive, you can ensure that your clients are happy, and you can enjoy your break without any unexpected surprises.
+By being proactive, you can ensure that your clients are happy and you can enjoy your break without any unexpected surprises.

 Communicate Your Availability with Clients

-Make sure to set boundaries and clarify what constitutes an emergency, so you can truly unplug and relax during your time off.
+Let your clients know when you'll be away and how they can contact you in case of emergencies.
+But make sure to set boundaries and clarify what constitutes an emergency so you can truly unplug and relax during your time off.

 Create a Crisis Management Plan